 - Marketing automation captures data after ever engagement and then leverages that data to make your marketing more effective.

-- The data and automated scale of an effective marketing automation platform all community banks and credit unions to deliver an integrated experience across multiple channels.
+- The data and automated scale of an effective marketing automation platform allow a community banks and credit unions to deliver an integrated experience across multiple channels.

 But as a local bank or credit union, your resources are already stretched thin and you might be thinking, “I don’t have time for that too.
 I know the megabanks do it, but they have way more resources than us and a bigger scale.”